 If chicken feed is not stored correctly, it can become moldy, degrade its nutrients, and become unpalatable.
 Most importantly, moldy feed attracts pests.

-That is why properly storing chicken feed and preventing spoilage is vital in order to avoid health issues, chicken productivity issues, loss of money, mold growth, and pests.
+That is why properly storing chicken feed and preventing spoilage is vital to avoid health issues, chicken productivity issues, loss of money, mold growth, and pests.

 This article will dive deep into how to store chicken feed effectively to prevent loss of nutrients and spoilage.